(Pocket-lint) - If you own an Amazon Echo you might be surprised to learn how much it can really do: it's loaded with features and hidden settings.

 Listen to Audible or Kindle books on your Echo

-If you're a Kindle user, you can listen to some Kindle books too.
+If you're a Kindle user, you can listen to some Kindle books, too.
 Just say "Alexa, read my Kindle book" and the Echo will pick-up where you stopped reading.
-To see the books that Alexa can read, head into the Alexa app, Music, Video & Books and tap on Kindle - a full list will appear.
-In this case, however, it's Alexa reading the book and the delivery isn't as good as the professionally-read Audible books.
+To see the books that Alexa can read, head into the Alexa app, Music, Video, and Books, and tap on Kindle - a full list will appear.
+In this case, however, it's Alexa reading the book, and the delivery isn't as good.
 (A free trial of Audible is available.)

 Setup a smart home device

-The best smart home experience, however, is always to setup the relevant device first and then introduce it to Alexa.
+The best smart home experience, however, is always to set up the relevant device first and then introduce it to Alexa with the relevant Skill.

-If you don't know what the skill is, trying telling Alexa what you want to do and she might suggest the skill, or ask to enable the skill and Alexa will search and tell you what there is.
+If you don't know what the Skill is, trying telling Alexa what you want to do, and she might suggest the Skill, or ask to enable the Skill.

 Set up a routine